deepmedic/deepmedic/documentation/README.md

 * Make sure that the **ground-truth labels** for training and evaluation represent the background with zero.
 The system also assumes that the task’s classes are indexed increasing by one (not 0,10,20 but 0,1,2).

-* **You are strongly advised to normalize the intensity of the data within the ROI to a zero-mean, unary-variance space**.
+* **You are strongly advised to normalize the intensity of the data within the ROI to a zero-mean, unit-variance space**.
 Our default configuration significantly underperforms if intensities are in another range of values.

 **Note for large images**: Large 3D CNNs are computationally expensive.
 Consider downsampling the images or reducing the size of the network if you encounter computational difficulties.
 The default configuration of DeepMedic was applied on scans of size around 200x200x200.